jataware/dagpipes/README.md

-Dar-drop User Interface that describes pipelines for transforming data sources.
+Drag-drop User Interface that describes pipelines for transforming data sources.
+Uses connected nodes to create a DAG (directed acyclic graph) that describes such pipeline.
 Backend service pending.

 # Initial Setup